Electronic Insurance Forms Submission FAQs

 MY CUSTOMER’S VEHICLE IS NOT LISTED IN THE DROP BOX ON THE EIFS WEBSITE.
 WHAT DO I DO?

-If the vehicle involved is not an option in the drop-box, you can request the required hardcopy Certificate of Compliance (COC) at firstname.lastname@example.org and submit it back to the BMV for manual processing.
-Processing of manual submissions has a higher turnaround time ranging from two to four business days.
-Notify us in your email request for a COC that the vehicle you need to submit on is not listed in the drop-down box.
+If the vehicle involved is not an option in the drop-box, you can request the required hardcopy Certificate of Compliance (COC) at email@example.com and submit it back to the BMV at that email address for manual processing.
+Processing of manual submissions has a higher turnaround time.
+Please allow 7 to 10 business days for processing.
+Please notify us in your email request for a COC that the vehicle you need to submit on is not listed in the drop-down box.
+We will make every effort to get it added in the future.

 WHAT IF THE CUSTOMER IS STILL SUSPENDED AFTER THE AGENT FILES AN INSURANCE FORM USING EIFS?

-Customers should not drive until they check their license status.
+Please instruct your customers not to drive until they verified their license status.

 WHAT DO I DO WHEN MY CUSTOMER HAS AN OPERATOR’S POLICY AND WAS NOT DRIVING A VEHICLE THEY OWN?